pingidentity/terraform-provider-pingone/docs/resources/identity_provider.md

 Required:

 - `client_id` (String) A string that specifies the application ID from LinkedIn.
-- `client_secret` (String) A string that specifies the application secret from LinkedIn.
+- `client_secret` (String, Sensitive) A string that specifies the application secret from LinkedIn.

 <a id="nestedblock--login_button_icon"></a>